RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 This is because the `<site>_extract_data.mjs` file is loaded dynamically.
 Any module loaded dynamically by a content script has to be specified in this section.

+## Implement the extract step

+The first step is to write the code to extract the data from the web site.
+For most sites this just involves extracting from one web page with no other fetches required.

+The code for this will be in the `core/<site_extract_data.mjs>` file.
+You can look at other sites for examples.

+This step will create an extracted_data structure that is used by the generalize step AND the build citation step.
+Unlike the generalized_data structure the extracted_data structure can have whhatever fields you want but it is suggested that you keep it somewhat similar to other sites just to make maintenance easier.

+Key points about this file that make it different to the other steps:
+* the `<site>_extract_data.mjs` file cannot import any other modules
+* Sourcer does not use jquery.
+The built-in Javascript functions query_selector and query_selector_all are used
+* You can save the web page locally and test this using the unit test framework or test in the browser.
+Testing locally allows you to implement this before doing any work on the popup code.

+## Implement the generalize step

+This step takes the extracted_data structure and builds a generalized_data structure.
+The generalized_data structure is used for searc and for building narrative sentences and can also be used in the build citation step.

+## Implement the build citation step

+This step takes the extracted_data and generalized_data (and the options) as input and build the citation text and saves that to the clipboard.
+There are common helper classed like citation_builder.mjs you should use.

+## Implement search

+The search code for the site will allow this site to be searched from WikiTree or from all other sites that WikiTree supports.

+## Implement any extra features for this site

+Simple sites will not need anything more but many sites have little extras like context menu support or menu items to build templates etc.